He Washes His Disciples Feet 2.

 And as we do the work God has called us to accomplish, Jesus intercedes for us and washes our feet of the sins we have picked up in our Christian walk, because we are not yet of the spiritual maturity and stature of Jesus Christ.
 But remember He did this for everyone, Judas, Hitler, etc.

-But now it's up to us!
+So, now it's up to us!
 When we show a repentant attitude, live according to the Godly knowledge that we have, and allow Jesus to build His character into us by renewing our minds, we will become more like Him every day.

 Isn't it great when a God plan comes together?